-Regular after-school detention begins at 2:55 p.m. and ends at 3:55 p.m. on Monday through Thursday.
+Regular after-school detention begins at the conclusion of the regular school day and concludes after 60 minutes on Monday through Thursday.
 These detentions are held in the East Office.
-If a student reports to detention after 2:55 p.m., that student must remain in after-school detention; however, the detention will not count toward fulfillment of the assigned detention, and another full one hour after school detention will be scheduled.
+If a student reports to detention after the detention period begins, that student must remain in after-school detention; however, the detention will not count toward fulfillment of the assigned detention, and another full one hour after school detention will be scheduled.

 If a senior has not completed assigned after-school detentions or other assigned discipline, that student shall serve comparable time during the examination period prior to being permitted to participate in graduation ceremonies.
 Underclassmen who have not completed their assigned detentions shall be expected to serve such detentions when they return to school in September of the following school year.